-Olo follow-up care, which is often called the “Olo program” is offered to pregnant women across Quebec through CLSCs and some community organizations.
+Olo follow-up care, which is often called the “Olo program”, is offered to pregnant women across Quebec through CLSCs and select community organizations.

-Are you expecting a child and would like access to the Olo program?
+Are you expecting a child and looking to join the Olo program?

-The first step to get access to Olo support is to make an appointment with the Olo coordinator at your CLSC.
-This person will meet with you and determine whether you are eligible, based on the criteria set by the CLSC.
+The first step is to make an appointment with the Olo coordinator at your CLSC.
+This person will meet with you and determine whether you are eligible, based on the criteria in your region.

 Contact the Olo coordinator for your area.

 Once you’re admitted to the program, the follow-up care and coupon distribution (eggs, milk, frozen vegetables and prenatal vitamins) will begin once you’re in your 12th week of pregnancy and will continue for up to 28 weeks.
 Olo follow-up care may continue after the birth of your child, to support you as you continue to develop healthy lifestyle habits.

 To qualify for the Olo program, you must be pregnant and have a low income.